- What does “no opinion” mean?

 are unacceptable”.
 You can then use the poll results in

 various ways.
-If you want reject choices that are considered unacceptable
+If you aim to reject choices that are considered unacceptable

 by a plurality of voters, reject those that are ranked below this pseudo-choice.